How to Control Chronic Anxiety

 The day offers the chance to gain life skills of benefit to everyone.

-* Please Note: This course is not a substitute for individual therapy
+* Please Note: This course is not a substitute for individual therapy but there are lots of techniques that anyone suffering from anxiety can take away and use themselves.

 Lots of new techniques introduced for our therapy toolboxes and a good mix of personal anecdotes and recollections of professional experience to help consolidate our learning.
 The notes are also excellent.Hyponotherapist/Psychotherapist